Sprinkling Magic into Your Homeschool

 At both Michelle’s and Karen’s houses we’re big Harry Potter fans.
-We have Harry Potter ring tones, read Harry Potter books, watch Harry Potter movies, play Harry Potter video games, dress up as Harry Potter for Halloween, and designed a Harry Potter homeschool.
-At Michelle’s house we even have a “Dark Forest” out back.
+We have Harry Potter ring tones, read Harry Potter books, watch Harry Potter movies, play Harry Potter video games, dress up as Harry Potter for Halloween, and add some Harry Potter magic into our homeschools.
+We even live on acreage and have “Dark Forests” behind our houses.
+Read on if you’d like to make your own Harry Potter homeschool.

 Design Your School